Electrocardiogram-based diagnosis of liver diseases: an externally validated and explainable machine learning approach: Contribution

-JMLA, and NS conceived and designed the project.
-JMLA conducted the full experimental analyses, with NS supervising them, and WH providing critical revision of clinical intellectual content.
-JMLA produced the first draft, NS and WH revised it.
-All authors critically revised the content and approved the final version for publication.
+JMLA and NS conceived and designed the project (Conceptualization, Methodology).
+JMLA conducted all experimental analyses (Data Curation, Formal Analysis, Software, Investigation), with NS providing supervision (Supervision, Validation) and WH contributing critical revision of the clinical content (Validation, Resources).
+JMLA wrote the original draft (Writing – Original Draft), while NS and WH revised it (Writing – Review \& Editing).
+All authors accessed and verified the underlying data, critically revised the manuscript, and approved the final version for publication.